Nguyễn Đình Ngọc: Activity

-In 1966, Ngoc returned to Vietnam where he was assigned the task of managing and developing the public telecommunications in the field of information security and technology for South Vietnam (officially known as Republic of Vietnam), while teaching mathematics at the Saigon University of Science and at various colleges in South Vietnam, as told by himself in an autobiographical article.
+In 1966, Ngọc returned to Vietnam where he was assigned the task of managing and developing the public telecommunications in the field of information security and technology for South Vietnam (officially known as Republic of Vietnam), while teaching mathematics at the Saigon University of Science and at various colleges in South Vietnam, as told by himself in an autobiographical article.
 At the same time he was a communist spy who sent important information to the North.
 After the Fall of Saigon and reunification of Vietnam on 30 April 1975, he helped developing the computer and telecommunication for the Socialist Republic of Vietnam's government.
 He also studied and accessed the computers provided by Soviet Union and other communist countries.

-In 1989 Ngoc joined a newly established Thang Long University - a private university in Hanoi.
+In 1989 Ngọc joined a newly established Thang Long University - a private university in Hanoi.
 He is a founder of the Radio and Electronics Association of Vietnam and the Informatics Association of Vietnam.
 In 1994 he was promoted to Major general of Vietnam People's Public Security (police and security forces).